schmidtchristoph/reach/README.md

 There are several ways of installing the package, e.g.:

-- R CMD INSTALL reach_0.2.0.tgz on the command line
+- on the command line: R CMD INSTALL reach_0.2.0.tgz (binary package, OSX)

+- on the command line: R CMD INSTALL reach_0.2.0.tar.gz (source package)

 - install the "devtools" package first, then use devtools::install_github("schmidtchristoph/reach/reach")

 - install the "devtools" package first, clone the repository, then use devtools::install("path/to/repository/reach")

 - - -
 The packages passes devtools::check( ) with zero problems, notes or warnings on my machine running OSX 10.10.3.